 Education – Educating ourselves and others about social justice issues, including interpreting such issues within the context of liberal religious values;

-Community organizing – Seeing to establish grass-roots organizations or work with existing ones for purposes of increasing social integration and power in civil society;
+Community organizing – Seeking to establish grass-roots organizations or work with existing ones for purposes of increasing social integration and power in civil society;

 Witness – Making our convictions on social justice issues public by words and deeds; and